Most reliable cordless vacuum cleaner brands

 We've surveyed thousands of cordless vacuum cleaner owners to find out which brands are most prone to breakdowns and developing faults.

-Battery failure and accessories breaking are two of the most common faults with a cordless vacuum cleaner, but much less likely if you choose a brand with a five star reliability rating.
-Use the table below to see the reliability scores given to each brand depending on how they behave in the homes of real owners.
+Battery failure and accessories breaking are two of the most common faults people experience with a cordless vacuum cleaner, but these problems are much less likely to occur if you choose a brand with a good reliability rating.
+Use the table below to see the reliability scores given to each brand, based on how they behave in the homes of real owners.
 The higher the score, the more likely you are to have a fault-free experience.

 Only logged-in Which? members can view our exclusive reliability ratings in the table below.
-If you're not a member, sign up for a £1 trial to get instant access.
+If you're not a member sign up for a Which? trial to get instant access.

-Once you've discovered the best brand for you, go straight to our our in-depth cordless vacuum reviews area to find the best model.
+Just want to compare models and find the best?
+Head straight to our our in-depth cordless vacuum cleaner reviews.

 |Which cordless vacuum cleaner brands are the most reliable?